A thoughtful weekend read and a timely reminder for reflecting on all bad decisions made this year and in the last four years...

 "Weijian Shan...is a Chinese economist, businessman, and author based in Hong Kong."

-Good investors are inherently businessmen.
-They either have owned businesses before, or have been placed in a capacity of making strategic decisions, such as opening markets, launching new products, retrenching staff, etc,
+Good investors are inherently entrepreneurs.
+They either have owned businesses before, or have been placed in a position of making decisions, such as opening markets, launching new products, retrenching staff, etc,

 Without going through first-hand, the experience of a founder, it is nearly impossible for any good investor to genuinely feel what it is like to be on the other side of the table...